sbg-tir/SBG-TIR-L4-JET/README.md

-# SBG-TIR OTTER L3T ET, L4T ESI, and L4T WUE Data Products
+# SBG-TIR OTTER L4T ET ESI, and WUE Data Products

 This is the main repository for the Suface Biology and Geology Thermal Infrared (SBG-TIR) level 3 & 4 evapotranspiration data product generation software.